eaprelsky/infodynamics/book/16_the_information_universe.md

 ### The Omega Point

 Physicist Frank Tipler proposed the "Omega Point"—a future state where information processing capability becomes unlimited.
-Information physics suggests how this might be achieved through the evolution of conscious electrical systems.
+Information dynamics suggests how this might be achieved through the evolution of conscious electrical systems.

 **Universal Consciousness:**
 The ultimate development might involve converting all matter and energy in the universe into conscious information processing systems, creating unlimited cosmic self-awareness.